 Begin Acceptance and Commitment Therapy in Detroit, MI to Begin Living Life on Your Terms!

-We have found that Acceptance and Commitment Therapy is a great approach for minorities and people of color because we struggle with socioeconomic stress, oppression, work conflicts, parenting, racial issues and so much more?
+We have found that Acceptance and Commitment Therapy is a great approach for people struggling with socioeconomic stress, oppression, work conflicts, parenting, racial issues and so much more!
 Our therapists want to provide a therapy service where you feel heard and seen.
 Your experiences are valid.
 No matter where you are in your mental health journey, we will meet you where you are.
 To start your counseling journey, follow these simple steps:

 - Begin being more present in your life and accepting yourself fully!